Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2001.

 As healing occurs, crusting and scaling are followed by a persistent dusky brown colour at the site.
 This may fade, but often persists between attacks.
-Pigmentation tends to be more extensive and pronounced in people with brown skins.
-Pigmentation from FDE fades when the causative drug is avoided.
+Pigmentation tends to be more extensive and pronounced in people with brown skin.
+Pigmentation from fixed drug eruptions fades when the causative drug is avoided.

 Non-pigmenting fixed eruptions have been reported due to pseudoephedrine and piroxicam.

 Local or general symptoms accompanying an fixed drug eruption are mild or absent.

 The number of drugs capable of causing fixed eruptions is large.
 Most reactions are due to the following medicines.

 See the DermNet NZ bookstore.